baruch/gpart/README.md

 >   identifier which can be both a Solaris disklabel or a
 >   Linux swap partition.
 >
->   When examing the hex values of the first primary partition
+>   When examining the hex values of the first primary partition
 >   it can be seen that they are identical to the values of the
 >   actual partition table (good guess) except for the first
 >   value (0x80 vs. 0x00).
 This entry denotes the partition